-UConn Graduate School requires all programs to identify multiple culminating degree requirements.
-Options for our program consist of a Plan A research thesis or Plan B capstone paper.
-Both options for the ILE consist of an individualized project.
-No substitute or waiver to this culminating requirement is permitted.
+UConn's Graduate School requires all programs to identify multiple culminating degree requirements.
+Every Standalone, FastTrack or Dual degree candidate completes either a Capstone Project or Research Thesis as their ILE culminating requirement.
+No substitute or waiver of this requirement is permitted.